okp4/team-wiki/docs/dev/dev-home.md

 - the CI/CD used (with github actions);

-- information about signing commits.
+- information about signing commits;

+- the list of recommended VS Code extensions commonly used by our developers.

 ## 🤗 Join us